Sara Sharif murder inquiry: Girl known to authorities, council says

 A 10-year-old girl who was found dead in Surrey was known to the authorities, the county council has confirmed.

-Sara Sharif's body was found at her family home in Woking, in the early hours of 10 August.
+Sara Sharif's body was found at her family home in Woking early on 10 August, prompting a murder inquiry.

 Surrey Police confirmed they wanted to speak to Sara's father Urfan Sharif, and his partner and brother who flew to Pakistan the day before she was found.